 Remember: When in doubt, ask for an Ethics opinion.
-The AFRH Ethics Official may be reached at (202) 541-7554.
-The best way to obtain an opinion is to send the Ethics Official an email - that way you will have the Ethics determination in writing, which will protect you (if you have accurately described the situation).
-(If you make your own determination. and are wrong, you may be subject to disciplinary action.)

-Maintaining high ethical standards is absolutely essential especially in a Retirement Home dealing with elderly and often vulnerable Residents.
-It is vital that we all display the highest level of integrity when interacting g with our Residents deserve and which is required by law and regulation.
+The AFRH Ethics Official may be reached by email at joseph.pollard@afrh.gov or by phone at (202) 541-7557.
+The best way to obtain an opinion is to send the Ethics Official an email, that way you will have the Ethics determination in writing, which will protect you (if you have accurately described the situation).
+If you make your own determination and are wrong, you may be subject to disciplinary action.
+Maintaining high ethical standards is absolutely essential, especially in a Retirement Home dealing with elderly and often vulnerable Residents.
+It is vital that we all display the highest level of integrity when interacting with our Residents.
+James M. BRANHAM JAMES M. BRANHAM Chief Operating Officer Armed Forces Retirement Home